adrawcoulson/startup/README.md

         { name: "Charlie", age: 35 }
     ];

-const names = persons.map((person) => person.name);
+    - const names = persons.map((person) => person.name);
-// names is now ["Alice", "Bob", "Charlie"]
+    // names is now ["Alice", "Bob", "Charlie"] Complex Transformations:
-Complex Transformations:
     javascript
     Copy code
     const temperaturesInCelsius = [0, 20, 30, 15, 10];
     const temperaturesInFahrenheit = temperaturesInCelsius.map((celsius) => (celsius * 9/5) + 32);
     // temperaturesInFahrenheit is now [32, 68, 86, 59, 50]
     map() is a powerful and versatile array method that is commonly used for data transformation and manipulation.
 It allows you to process each element of an array and generate a new array based on the results of the provided function.

     ## What does the following code output using getElementByID and addEventListener?
+   - getElementById and addEventListener are two commonly used methods in JavaScript for working with the Document Object Model (DOM) to manipulate and interact with web page elements.
+Let's look at each of them individually:
+    - getElementById:
+    - getElementById is a method used to select an HTML element from the DOM by its unique id attribute.
+    It returns a reference to the element with the specified id.
+    You can then use this reference to manipulate the element, such as changing its content, style, or      adding event listeners.
+    - Example usage:
+    - // HTML: <div id="myElement">This is a div.</div>

+    // JavaScript
+    const element = document.getElementById("myElement");
+    element.textContent = "Updated content"; // Change the text content of the element element.style.color = "red"; // Change the text color

+    - addEventListener:
+    - addEventListener is a method used to attach event handlers to HTML elements.
+Event handlers are functions that respond to specific events, such as clicks, mouseovers, key presses, and more.
+    It takes two arguments: the type of event you want to listen for (e.g., "click," "mouseover," "keydown") and the function that should be executed when the event occurs.
+    Multiple event listeners can be attached to the same element.
+    - // HTML: <button id="myButton">Click me</button>

-    -
+    - // JavaScript
+    const button = document.getElementById("myButton");
+    button.addEventListener("click", function() {
+        alert("Button was clicked!");
+    });
     ## What does the following line of Javascript do using a # selector?
     ## Which of the following are true? (mark all that are true about the DOM)
     ## By default, the HTML span element has a default CSS display property value of: